learn-co-curriculum/reading-ios-nsdictionary/README.md

 ## Creating an NSDictionary

-Let's move ahead with the example of a contact list.
-(For now, that will be all the contact info we have.)
+Let's move ahead with the example of a contact list with names and phone numbers.
 A dictionary creates pairs for these names and numbers such that we can search for a phone number, given a contact's name.
 Here is a sample of what an NSDictionary would look like.
 (We'll store our phone numbers as strings initially as well.)

 ```
 NSDictionary *contactDictionary = @{@"Marc Bevilaqua":@"212-555-1212",